New Medicine Students

 Your personal tutor can:

-• Support you in encouraging your self-appraisal, reflection, and goal setting (skills expected of all doctors with the requirement to evidence in their annual review)
+- Support you in encouraging your self-appraisal, reflection, and goal setting (skills expected of all doctors with the requirement to evidence in their annual review)

-• Provide a reference for employment and act as a professional 'friend'.
+- Provide a reference for employment and act as a professional 'friend'

 We have created a package which provides details of personal tutoring and student support and development that you should be aware of.
-This can be accessed at https://www.nottingham.ac.uk/toolkits/play_23198.
+This can be accessed at https://www.nottingham.ac.uk/toolkits/play_23198

 Peer Mentoring

 Lincoln Medical School runs a Peer Mentoring programme for all first-year medical students to help their transition into higher education.
 It involves near-peer students supporting new students as they enter and progress through their first year at Medical School.
-Peer Mentors are experienced students further on in their education (a year or more above) who have received additional training to enable them to help, guide, and signpost students to a variety of useful resources.
+Peer Mentors are experienced students who are further on in their education (a year or more above) who have received additional training to enable them to help, guide, and signpost students to a variety of useful resources.

 Support for Students with a Disability